 Therefore, players have to protect themselves with:

-- A helmet with an optional face cage made from strong padding (mandatory for all players),
+- A helmet with an optional face cage made from strong padding (mandatory for all players) - see my tips and selection

 - Mouthguard to avoid face injuries (mandatory for all players) - see my tips to help you choose the best mouthguard for you,